With a mix of condemnation, maneuver, and strategic calculation, Gulf countries are navigating the current crisis.

 Again, I am glad to be in Paris and to have the chance to speak before this distinguished and cordial gathering.
 Thank you very much.

-Ibrahim Al-Muhanna is a board member at the Arab Gulf States Institute in Washington.
+is a member of the board of directors of the Arab Gulf States Institute in Washington.